Hilton Head Island

 Enjoy the art displays by local artists.
 Friendly information specialists will answer your questions and you may pick up maps and more information on the Island’s lodging, dining, shopping, golf, tennis, water sports and more.

-Be sure to visit the Coastal Discovery Museum located in the Welcome Center.
+Be sure to visit the Coastal Discovery Museum located at 70 Honey Horn Drive.
 The museum features historical and ecological exhibits of Hilton Head Island’s colorful history and lush natural beauty and varied wildlife.
 Museum staff can tell you about upcoming environmental lectures and beach walks.
 Browse through the gift shop and make reservations for one of the historic or environmental tours hosted by the Museum.

 The Arts Center of Coastal Carolina sponsors many ongoing activities and events.
 For information or a calendar of events, call the Center at 842-ARTS.
 The Coastal Discovery Museum sponsors nature walks, lectures and classes.
 For information call 689-6767.

 The Hilton Head Art League sponsors ongoing exhibitions, lectures and workshops.
 For information call 681-5060.

 The Island Recreation Center (681-7273) and S.H.A.R.E.
 Senior Center (785-6444) offer ongoing activities for all ages including sports activities, outings, and classes in painting, photography, dance and crafts.

 For up-to-date information on Hilton Head Island events, call 785-3673 or 800-523-3373.

 Enjoy your visit to Hilton Head Island, an internationally known playground and family vacation spot.

 Hilton Head Island A Vacation For All Seasons